cuckoosandbox/cuckoo/docs/book/development/pycharm.rst

 JavaScript transpiling
 **********************
 ..
 CAUTION::
-   Transpiling JavaScript through Pycharm file watchers is possible but not recommended!
+   Transpiling JavaScript through Pycharm file watchers is not recommended.
 The recommended way is explained in the 'Frontend' section of the documentation.

 The Javascript code in Cuckoo web is developed in ECMASript 6.
 For browser compatibility, this will need to be transpiled back to ECMAScript 5.